nishanthjois/Autonomous-Vehicle-Detection/README.md

 1. Optimize search by limiting number of frames to search, instead of processing for every frame.
 2. Remove false postivies.
 3. Make car detection smooth - in the above pipeline bounding boxes keeps jumping around.
-4. Try with a video taken on Indian roads!
-2. Current pipeline is slow